Jürgen Habermas, the philosopher who rejected a €225,000 prize | DW | 03.05.2021

 After turning 90 in 2019, he also published a 1,700-page work, This Too a History of Philosophy, a look at the evolution of human rationality and reason that the Boston Review called "a masterpiece of erudition and synthesis."

-But his acceptance of an award from a UAE absolute monarchy accused of repression that has been has been seen to contradict his avowed principles of freedom of opinion and open debate in a healthy "public sphere."
+But his acceptance of an award from a UAE absolute monarchy accused of repression has been seen to contradict his avowed principles of freedom of opinion and open debate in a healthy "public sphere."

 Born in Dusseldorf in 1929, Jürgen Habermas is most closely associated with the city of Frankfurt — more specifically, with a school of social and critical theory known as the Frankfurt School.